 In addition, one study has shown that people who eat avocados tend to be healthier than people who don’t!
 In fact, this survey revealed that people who eat avocados tend to also weigh less, have a lower BMI, less belly fat, and were half as likely to have metabolic syndrome, which is a risk factor for heart disease.

-Chocolate Avocado Pudding (ready in 5 minutes!)
+Chocolate Avocado Pudding (5-Minute Dessert!)

 - Scoop the flesh of the avocado into a mini-food processor or blender.
 Add in the cacao powder, 2 tablespoons of maple syrup, vanilla, salt, and water, and blend until smooth.